permguard/permguard/site/content/docs/concepts/accounts/accounts.md

 It is important to note that the `PermGuard` does not include an authentication layer.
 It is the responsibility of the adopter to either implement or integrate the authentication layer at the application level.

+{{< callout context="note" icon="info-circle" >}}
+In the context of the [MagicFarmacia sample](/docs/overview/adoption-through-example#integration-use-case-pharmacy-branch-management), the `magicfarmacia-dev` account represents the development environment, while the `magicfarmacia-prod` account represents the production environment.

+This approach follows best practices to ensure the isolation of resources and permissions between environments.
+Beyond the per-environment account setup, a company might also decide to further segment by having separate accounts for each application or a shared account for multiple applications.
+{{< /callout >}}

-Each account is identified by a unique `numeric identifier` and it is associated to an unique `name`.
+Each account is identified by a unique `name`.

 ```json
 {